jinlin04/FPGS/README.md

 Official implementation of FPGS, a flow-free fixed-geometry Gaussian mapping framework for endoscopic surgical scene reconstruction.

 ## Overview

-Recent surgical 3D Gaussian Splatting methods often jointly optimize camera tracking and Gaussian scene representation.

-FPGS reformulates this process as a fixed-geometry Gaussian mapping framework.
-External camera poses and intrinsics are treated as fixed inputs, while Gaussian parameters are optimized using RGB photometric supervision.
+FPGS reformulates surgical 3D Gaussian Splatting reconstruction as a fixed-geometry Gaussian mapping framework.

-The first-frame depth prior is only used for Gaussian initialization.
-After initialization, reconstruction is performed using RGB-only Gaussian optimization without optical-flow-based tracking.
+Unlike joint tracking-and-mapping pipelines, FPGS treats external camera geometry as fixed inputs.
+A first-frame depth prior is only used for Gaussian initialization, while subsequent reconstruction is performed using RGB-only Gaussian optimization.

 <p align="center">